A look at COVID-19 vaccinations in Canada on Tuesday, March 16, 2021

 Newfoundland is reporting 8,864 new vaccinations administered over the past seven days for a total of 33,621 doses given.
 The province has administered doses at a rate of 64.207 per 1,000.
 In the province, 1.75 per cent (9,170) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Newfoundland for a total of 54,320 doses delivered so far.
 The province has received enough of the vaccine to give 10 per cent of its population a single dose.
 The province has used 61.89 per cent of its available vaccine supply.

-Nova Scotia is reporting 8,633 new vaccinations administered over the past seven days for a total of 48,077 doses given.
-The province has administered doses at a rate of 49.264 per 1,000.
-In the province, 1.65 per cent (16,113) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 98,330 doses delivered so far.
-The province has received enough of the vaccine to give 10 per cent of its population a single dose.
-The province has used 48.89 per cent of its available vaccine supply.
+Nova Scotia is reporting 9,913 new vaccinations administered over the past seven days for a total of 50,144 doses given.
+The province has administered doses at a rate of 51.382 per 1,000.
+In the province, 1.71 per cent (16,650) of the population has been fully vaccinated.
+There were 6,250 new vaccines delivered to Nova Scotia for a total of 104,580 doses delivered so far.
+The province has received enough of the vaccine to give 11 per cent of its population a single dose.
+The province has used 47.95 per cent of its available vaccine supply.

 New Brunswick is reporting 12,871 new vaccinations administered over the past seven days for a total of 51,354 doses given.
 The province has administered doses at a rate of 65.835 per 1,000.
 In the province, 1.56 per cent (12,195) of the population has been fully vaccinated.
 There were zero new vaccines delivered to New Brunswick for a total of 75,995 doses delivered so far.
 The province has received enough of the vaccine to give 9.7 per cent of its population a single dose.
 The province has used 67.58 per cent of its available vaccine supply.

-Quebec is reporting 28,527 new vaccinations administered for a total of 744,108 doses given.
-The province has administered doses at a rate of 86.963 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 948,565 doses delivered so far.
-The province has received enough of the vaccine to give 11 per cent of its population a single dose.
-The province has used 78.45 per cent of its available vaccine supply.
+Quebec is reporting 30,492 new vaccinations administered for a total of 774,600 doses given.
+The province has administered doses at a rate of 90.526 per 1,000.
+There were 101,790 new vaccines delivered to Quebec for a total of 1,050,355 doses delivered so far.

-Manitoba is reporting 1,821 new vaccinations administered for a total of 106,931 doses given.
-The province has administered doses at a rate of 77.655 per 1,000.
-In the province, 2.46 per cent (33,922) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Manitoba for a total of 159,220 doses delivered so far.
 The province has received enough of the vaccine to give 12 per cent of its population a single dose.
-The province has used 67.16 per cent of its available vaccine supply.
+The province has used 73.75 per cent of its available vaccine supply.

+Manitoba is reporting 2,944 new vaccinations administered for a total of 109,875 doses given.
+The province has administered doses at a rate of 79.793 per 1,000.
+In the province, 2.56 per cent (35,227) of the population has been fully vaccinated.
+There were 20,500 new vaccines delivered to Manitoba for a total of 179,720 doses delivered so far.
+The province has received enough of the vaccine to give 13 per cent of its population a single dose.
+The province has used 61.14 per cent of its available vaccine supply.

-British Columbia is reporting 28,360 new vaccinations administered for a total of 409,103 doses given.
-The province has administered doses at a rate of 79.723 per 1,000.
-In the province, 1.70 per cent (87,059) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 513,920 doses delivered so far.
-The province has received enough of the vaccine to give 10 per cent of its population a single dose.
-The province has used 79.6 per cent of its available vaccine supply.
+British Columbia is reporting 15,414 new vaccinations administered for a total of 424,517 doses given.
+The province has administered doses at a rate of 82.726 per 1,000.
+In the province, 1.70 per cent (87,070) of the population has been fully vaccinated.
+There were 83,150 new vaccines delivered to British Columbia for a total of 597,070 doses delivered so far.
+The province has received enough of the vaccine to give 12 per cent of its population a single dose.
+The province has used 71.1 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.